Businesses can't function without confidential information.

 Mixing Secret and non-secret material

 Confidential material shouldn’t be mixed up with non-confidential material.

 It’s too hard for courts to decide which are the confidential parts and which aren’t.
-If a business is not able to delineate confidential information from non-confidential parts, claims for breach of confidentiality are likely to fail.
+If a business is not able to delineate confidential information from non-confidential parts, legal action for breach of confidentiality is likely to fail.

 Are publicly available materials confidential?